The Green Room Plaque was "found" and photographed when

 twelve actor members of the Green Room Club who died in

-Since that date considerable research has been
+Since that date, considerable

-undertaken, using family history
+research has been undertaken, using family history

 sources, military archives and contemporary newspapers

-in UK and USA, to find the stories of these men, their backgrounds, careers and military service.
+in UK and USA, to find the stories of these

+actors, their backgrounds, careers and military service.

-In the process some of their relatives have been traced and provided with
+In the process some of their relatives have been traced

-copies of the information acquired.
+and provided with copies of the information acquired.

 Great War Forum, who were sent a

-supplement this project.
+findings of this project.